 THE PRIMITIVE INTERGALACTIC SCHOOL OF ART

 I would be honored to be classified as a “neanderthal artist.”
-After all, 23 and Me tells me that I have more Neanderthal genes than 70% of those they test.
-I’m trying to make sense of my world the best way I can.
+After all, my 23 and Me analysis tells me that I have more Neanderthal genes than 70% of those they test.
+I’m trying to make sense of my world the best way I can whilst I drag my knuckles along the ground behind me.
 My art is my attempt to make meaning, in the context of change, my environment, and always love.
 Whatever it is that drives me to make art is simple and primitive – I don’t ever want to lose the pure delight that a child has when making art – minus the pressure of having to place art into the marketplace or to fit into some genre or category.
 I’ve tried imagining where my art fits into the a genre of art, but always land on the descriptor “Primitive Intergalactic” School of Art.
 I conjure this as my school of art because that is how I imagine my art and my writing to be.

 late Middle English (in the sense ‘original, not derivative’): from Old French primitif, -ive, from Latin primitivus ‘first of its kind’, from primus ‘first’

-My “intergalactic” influence is fueled by Ray Bradbury, Kurt Vonnegut, Jules Verne, Donald Adams, and Carl Sagan.
+My “intergalactic” influence is fueled by gazing up into the amazing Michigan night skies of my childhood, and Ray Bradbury, Kurt Vonnegut, Jules Verne, Donald Adams, and Carl Sagan.
 I have, from a very young age, been enthralled while looking up into the night sky and seeing stars from millions of miles away fill our night sky.
 “Science Fiction” is such a wonderful way of imagining brighter futures, and sorting out how we might fit into the big picture of the universe.
 An opossum convinced me to write a science fiction epic that now fans the flames of all my art.
 I love animals – they are such great teachers and champions of love – and notice how their seemingly “primitive” state of being is actually far more advanced than how we humans choose to exist on this precious planet.

 Materials List for a Primitive Intergalactic Artist